cartesi/docs/cartesi-rollups_versioned_docs/version-0.8/api/graphql/basics.md

 In order to query the state of a Cartesi Rollups instance, front-end clients can make use of a [GraphQL API](https://graphql.org/learn/) that is exposed by the [Cartesi Nodes](../../components.md#cartesi-nodes).

-Essentially, this API allows any client to retrieve outputs produced by a DApp's back-end, and to link those outputs to the corresponding inputs that triggered them.
-Outputs can generally come in the form of [vouchers](./objects/voucher.mdx), [notices](./objects/notice.mdx) and [reports](./objects/report.mdx), and allow clients to both receive DApp updates and enforce consequences on the base layer, such as asset transfers.
+Essentially, this API allows any client to retrieve outputs produced by a dApp's back-end, and to link those outputs to the corresponding inputs that triggered them.
+Outputs can generally come in the form of [vouchers](./objects/voucher.mdx), [notices](./objects/notice.mdx) and [reports](./objects/report.mdx), and allow clients to both receive dApp updates and enforce consequences on the base layer, such as asset transfers.

 The Cartesi Rollups state query API is fully specified by its [GraphQL schema](https://github.com/cartesi/rollups/blob/main/offchain/data/graphql/typeDefs.graphql).
 This specification is displayed in a more accessible and navigable way in the next sections.

 ## Queries

-A number of [top-level queries](../queries) are available in order to retrieve rollup information for a Cartesi DApp.
+A number of [top-level queries](../queries) are available in order to retrieve rollup information for a Cartesi dApp.

 In GraphQL, submitting a query involves defining parameters for filtering the entries to retrieve, and also specifying the data fields of interest, which can span any objects linked to the entry being retrieved.